University of Michigan Residential College article about my retirement.

 About Me

-At the University of Michigan Residential College, where I taught for 40 years, faculty are encouraged to grow.
+At the University of Michigan Residential College, where I taught for 40 years (until 2020), faculty are encouraged to grow.
 In addition to teaching and heading the Intensive German Program at UM, I taught contemporary German theater and directed over 50 multi-media plays.
 For 20 years, I led annual study tours to Germany where my students made and saw art and theater.
 Since retiring from the university, I have made art full time.
 The practice of innovating on stage, starting with nothing, and ending up with something, prepared me for work creating abstract art and eco-dyeing.